alexrt3/FromYouFlowers_assessment/README.txt

 This is the Web application created for FromYouFlowers's Assessment.

-The goal was to create two API endpoints that displayed data off the two problems provided.
+The goal was to create two API endpoints that displayed data based off the two problems provided.

 I decided to go with one of my favorite languages and frameworks python and Flask for the backend and HTML, CSS, and javascript for the frontend.